programminghistorian/ph-submissions/lessons/published/network-visualization-neo4j-gephi.md

 ---
 title: |
     Network Visualization with Neo4j and Gephi
 authors: Jon MacKay
 reviewers: R1,R2,R3
 date: 2017-06-05
-layout: default
+layout: lesson
 ---

 {% include toc.html %}

 ## Introduction

 This lesson focuses on manipulating and visualizing parts of large, complex networks that have been stored in Neo4j graph database.
 In the first part of this lesson, python is used to extract a portion of a large network so that it can be loaded into the network visualization software Gephi.
 The second part, takes a different approach to examining complex graphs.
 Rather than exporting a file, Gephi attaches to the Neo4j database directly and dynamically displays parts of the network that are streamed to it.
 The third and final part focuses on displaying data in Gephi.
 Whether you choose to read a file designed for Gephi or to stream a network to Gephi the basic steps to begin to visualize a complex network will be the same.